kolodny/jsan/README.md

 #### Note

 This ulitilty has been heavily optimized and performs as well as the native `JSON.parse` and `JSON.stringify`.
-It doesn't by default handle self references (non-circular), or dates when stringifing but you can force it to by passing in `true` as a forth arg:
+It doesn't by default handle self references (non-circular), or dates when stringifing but you can force it to by passing in `true` as a fourth arg:

 ```js
 var obj = {};